muhamed-didovic/larabook-1/readme.md

 This version is bound to become very much modified from the original source because I just can't help myself.
 I have to mess around with things :-)

-# Up to date with integration testing repository episode
+# Up to date with gravatars and view presenter episode

 ![Build Passing](http://cdn.memegenerator.net/instances/200x/52578731.jpg)